 The project has undertaken research since March 2019 with the aim to generate baseline information on the diversion of controlled and dual use materials that are then trafficked and used to build IEDs in West Africa.
-Case study research has been undertaken in Burkina Faso, Côte d’Ivoire, Ghana, Guinea, Mali, and Niger, with additional countries to be covered in 2021-22.
-The study will be published and disseminated in 2022.
+Case study research has been undertaken in Burkina Faso, Côte d’Ivoire, Ghana, Guinea, Mali, and Niger.
+The study will be published and disseminated in 2023.
 The project cooperates closely with national small arms commissions as well as relevant governmental, regional, international, and corporate entities.
 In doing so it seeks to stimulate discussion and support appropriate policy responses that will contribute to reducing the harm caused by IEDs in West Africa.

 For further information on the project, please contact: